kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.submitResultData`

 Posts result data for the currently running component back to the JATOS server.
 Already stored result data for this component will be **overwritten**.
 If you want to append result data use `jatos.appendResultData` instead.
 Alternatively you can send result data with functions that jump to another component (e.g. `jatos.startComponent`) or end the study (`jatos.endStudy`).
-It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the transfer.
+It offers callbacks, either as parameter or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the transfer.

 * _@param {object} resultData_ - String or object that will be sent as result data.
 An object will be serialized to JSON.
 * _@param {optional function} onSuccess_ - Function to be called in case of successful submit
 * _@param {optional function} onError_ - Function to be called in case of error
-* _@return {jQuery.deferred.promise}_
+* _@return {Promise}_

 **Examples**